 PAA RESEARCH GRANT – 2018

 The PAA strongly supports ongoing scientific research that provides evidence of the benefits of the Pilates Method.
-The PAA believes that encouraging scientific research is imperative to the future growth and professionalism of the Pilates industry and is offering up to 1 research grant of $5000 inc. GST per year.
+The PAA believes that encouraging scientific research is imperative to the future growth and professionalism of the Pilates industry and offers a research grant of $5000 inc. GST per year.

 In order to be eligible for this grant, applicants must meet the criteria below.

 - To be eligible for the grant the applicant must be a full financial member of the PAA.

 - The applicant must be undertaking a postgraduate degree at a recognised tertiary institution at Masters or PhD level within Australasia.

 - The research project being undertaken must have a direct affiliation with the Pilates Method and demonstrate sufficient replicability and adaptability across the Pilates industry.